-The CDOT insists that education is the key to lowering fatalities as they encourage people to not drive distracted, drunk, or fast.
+The CDOT insists that education is the key to lowering fatalities as they encourage people not to drive distracted, drunk, or fast.
 Others demand improvements to Denver roads, like decreasing lane width, increasing lanes on highways, and adding paint, posts, and pedestrian islands at dangerous intersections.

 Regardless of blame, the facts remain: fatal crashes involving motor vehicles in Colorado have increased 30.1% since 2014, with a 12% increase in pedestrian deaths from 2016 to 2017.
 When it comes to Colorado’s car accident fatalities, what is fact, and what is fiction?
 Here, we look at the data and see what traffic myths we can debunk about car accident fatalities in Colorado.
+Our Denver personal injury attorneys and car accident lawyers near you can help you get your life back on track.

 We can agree that texting and driving isn’t significant enough to account for Colorado’s dramatic increase in fatalities as compared to the national decrease.
 Although cell phone usage is up nationally, motor vehicle accident fatalities are down nationally.